-Students should verify their class schedule for each semester enrolled.
-No course additions/deletions are permitted after Drop/Add has ended.
-It is the student's responsibility to verify their class schedule (including credit hours) on Owl Express for accuracy.
+Each student must verify that student’s class schedule for each semester enrolled.
+No course additions/deletions are permitted after Drop-Add has ended.
+Each student is responsible for verifying the student’s class schedule, including credit hours, in Owl Express for accuracy.

 Classification of Courses

-Courses of instruction for degree credit in the curriculum of Kennesaw State University will be divided into four categories: lower division, upper division, graduate and doctorate.
-Lower division courses (typically regarded as freshman and sophomore level courses) are numbered 1000-2999; upper division courses (typically regarded as junior and senior level courses) are numbered 3000-4999; graduate courses are numbered 5000-7999 (with the exception of the Bachelor of Architecture with 5000 level undergraduate courses); doctoral courses are numbered 8000-9999.
+Kennesaw State University divides courses completed for academic credit into four categories - lower division, upper division, graduate, and doctoral - representing increasing levels of rigor.
+Lower-division courses are numbered 1000-2999; upper-division, undergraduate courses are numbered 3000-4999; graduate courses are numbered 5000-7999; doctoral courses are numbered 8000-9999.
+Advanced, undergraduate coursework for the five-year, Bachelor of Architecture program are numbered 5000-5999.
 Graduate courses are open only to students accepted to graduate study.
-(Courses numbered below 1000 do not count for degree credit but do count for determining fees and enrollment status.)
+Courses numbered below 1000 do not count for degree credit but do count for determining fees and enrollment status.

-Maximum Course Load - During the Fall and Spring semesters, a student may register for up to 18 hours.
-The Office of the Registrar may approve up to 21 hours for students with an Institutional GPA of 3.5 or higher.
-Course loads above 21 hours must also have a recommendation from the student's department chair.
+During fall and spring semesters, a student may register for a maximum of 18 semester credit hours without additional approval.
+The Office of the Registrar may approve a course load of more than 18 credit hours, if the student’s Institutional GPA is 3.5 or higher.
+Additionally, course loads above 21 credit hours require a recommendation from the Department Chair applicable to the student’s major.

-During the Summer term, a student may register for up to 13 hours.
-The Office of the Registrar may approve up to 15 hours for students with an Institutional GPA of 3.5 or higher.
-Course loads above 15 hours must also have a recommendation from the student's department chair.
+During summer semester, a student may register for a maximum of 13 semester credit hours without additional approval.
+The Office of the Registrar may approve a course load of more than 13 credit, if the student’s Institutional GPA is 3.5 or higher.
+Additionally, course loads above 15 credit hours require a recommendation from the Department Chair applicable to the student’s major.

-A student may choose to re-enroll in a course previously audited for a grade or for an additional audit attempt.
-However, departments may choose to limit the number of course attempts available to students.
+A student may choose to enroll in a previously audited course for a grade or for an additional audit attempt.
+However, the applicable department may choose to limit course audits.

-If a student would like to audit a course, he/she should meet with his/her academic advisor and complete an Audit Request Form.
-The completed form must be submitted to the Office of the Registrar no later than the last day of Drop/Add.
-Changes in an audit status cannot be made after Drop/Add has ended.
+A student requesting to audit a course should meet with the applicable academic advisor and complete an Audit Request Form.
+The completed form must be submitted to the Office of the Registrar no later than the last day of Drop-Add.
+Changes in an audit status cannot be made after Drop-Add has ended.